 Our most recent meeting in April 2023, with the Ministry of Health and Addiction and Health Workforce Planning and Accountability, presented options on our file for the new Ministers to be briefed on, presenting a simplified path to an expedited proclamation.

-Accountable and safe health services through statutory regulation in the Health Professions Act (HPA) are foundational to building a world-class health system.
-Unregulated counsellors can continue working in Alberta without training and following significant breaches of trust, such as sexual abuse or misconduct against clients because the CCTA regulations have yet to be proclaimed.
-Regarding mental health, Alberta is lagging because it is one of the remaining jurisdictions that does not require Counselling Therapists to be accountable and safe.
+It is concerning that unregulated counsellors can continue working in Alberta without training and following significant breaches of trust, such as sexual abuse or misconduct against clients because the CCTA regulations have yet to be proclaimed.
+Regarding mental health, Alberta is lagging because it is one of the remaining jurisdictions that does not require mental health counselling to be accountable and safe.
 We ask the government to complete the necessary work to proclaim the CCTA to ensure professional counselling services meet minimum health safety standards in the HPA.

 We would like to meet with you to discuss the CCTA further and answer your questions.
-Albertans need widespread government support to coalesce, mobilizing the completion of this long-standing issue.
+Albertans need widespread government support to coalesce, mobilizing the completion of this long-standing issue and increase Alberta's recovery capital.
 This file interconnects with various ministries and affects all Albertans.
 Please email Laura Hahn at registrar@acta-alberta.ca to advise of a date and time that works best for you.